toddm92/aws/scripts/python/default-vpc/README.md

-### Delete Those Default VPCs
+### Remove Those Default VPCs

 <p>
-This Python script attempts to remove those pesky default VPCs in all regions from your AWS account.
+This Python script attempts to delete those pesky default VPCs in all regions from your AWS account.
 <p>
 <b>Warning:</b>
 <br>